flashwing-04/showtime-website-project-archive/content/ss23/master/m6-vamx/features.md

 {{<image src="Manager.png" alt="Alt text" caption="VamX-Manager">}}

 Each individual sound property expects a normalized float input value, that can be controlled by the user or by a script.
-Input values of ALL sound properties of a **Editor** component, can also be controlled and processed by a **Editor Level**.
+Input values of ALL sound properties of an **Editor** component, can also be controlled and processed by an **Editor Level**.

-The **Manager** component is a overview of all available editor instances in the scene.
+The **Manager** component is an overview of all available editor instances in the scene.
 The editors can be directly manipulated from the **Manager** component.
 In addition to that, the **Manager Level** can control ALL editor instances and their respective audio properties, overriding the **Editor Level**.
-This value, similar to the **Editor Level**, can be controlled by the user individually or by a external script.
+This value, similar to the **Editor Level**, can be controlled by the user individually or by an external script.

 {{<image src="FmodEditor.png" alt="Alt text"caption="VamX-Fmod-Editor">}}